 Compost is not particularly high in essential nutrients, (N-P-K), and is considered a soil conditioner rather than a fertilizer, but it creates a better soil and makes nutrients more accessible to plants.

-Compost makes a valuable soil amendment because it:
+Ways compost makes a valuable soil amendment:

-- Can improved soil structure
+- Can improved soil structure.

-- Aids in necessary microbial activity in the soil
+- Aids in necessary microbial activity in the soil.

-- Attracts beneficial insects such as earthworms
+- Attracts beneficial insects such as earthworms.

-- Can suppress several soil born diseases
+- Can suppress several soil born diseases.

 - Holds its nutrients in organic or slow release form, allowing for availability throughout the growing season.